mnot/I-D/rfc5988bis/draft.md

 The "hreflang" parameter, when present, is a hint indicating what the language of the result of dereferencing the link should be.
-Note that this is only a hint; for example, it does not override the Content-Language header of a HTTP response obtained by actually following the link.
+Note that this is only a hint; for example, it does not override the Content-Language header field of a HTTP response obtained by actually following the link.
 Multiple "hreflang" parameters on a single link-value indicate that multiple languages are available from the indicated resource.

 The "media" parameter, when present, is used to indicate intended destination medium or media for style information (see {{W3C.REC-html5-20141028}}, Section 4.2.4).
 Its value MUST be quoted if it